 Placer Community FoundationOur History and Our Community

-Our history reaches back over 68 years to when the Auburn Community Foundation was created in 1948 as a private foundation by the caring, forward-looking Beecher family.
-But the story of Placer Community Foundation starts ten years ago, when a few visionary residents from among our county’s communities did something brilliant for all of us.
+Our history reaches back over 70 years to when the Auburn Community Foundation was created in 1948 as a private foundation by the caring, forward-looking Beecher family.
+But the story of Placer Community Foundation starts in 2005, when a few visionary residents from among our county’s communities did something brilliant for all of us.
 They imagined something that hadn’t been here before — a public foundation belonging to everyone, where generous people could go to get expert support and hear creative ideas that would help them to amplify and achieve their charitable intentions.

 They pictured a prudently managed organization overseen by a diverse board of civic leaders, where donations could be invested together to grow, where anyone could become a donor, and where donors became true philanthropists—able over time to grant out even more than they had put in, and able at any moment to call on a team of professionals with a knowledge of the community’s needs and resources that truly runs deep.

 Their idea was, and is, your Placer Community Foundation.
-The secure, well-managed public resource they envisioned is now a multi-million dollar consortium of funds and, with your help, in only ten short years the Foundation has grown so it can be deployed to tackle our region’s most urgent challenges and seize promising opportunities to improve lives throughout Placer County and beyond.
+The secure, well-managed public resource they envisioned is now a multi-million dollar consortium of funds and, with your help, in a relatively short time the Foundation has grown so it can be deployed to tackle our region’s most urgent challenges and seize promising opportunities to improve lives throughout Placer County and beyond.

 Janice Forbes, a native of Auburn, was the Founding Chairman of the Board of Directors for Placer Community Foundation.
 The Foundation serves people and nonprofit organizations in communities throughout Placer County.
-The combined assets of the Foundation and its supporting organization are $11.5 million.
+The combined assets of the Foundation and its supporting organization are over $19 million.
 The Foundation resides in a 150-year-old Victorian building that was originally dedicated in 1855 as Placer County’s first hospital.
 Click here to learn more about Janice Forbes.

-Since 1948, the Foundation has provided over $5.4 million in grants to many different nonprofit organizations throughout the county.
-(View our list of grant recipients.)
-In 2009 our stratetic grant programs were acknowledged in the region when PCF was awarded National Philanthropy Day’s Outstanding Grantmaker.
+Since 1948, the Foundation has provided over $15.5 million in grants to many different nonprofit organizations throughout the county.
+View our most recent annual report here: 2020 Annual Report

-Donors at PCF have organized their philanthropy to help some of the neediest in our community.
-Whether it be to provide fresh food and produce to our hungry, teaching our young people to read, providing computers to foster youth, expanding arts programming or protecting animals and our wild and scenic areas, donors at PCF are having an impact.
+Donors at PCF have organized their philanthropy to help their fellow community members.
+Whether it be to provide fresh food and produce to our hungry, teaching our young people to read, providing computers to foster youth, expanding arts programming or protecting animals and our wild and scenic areas, donors at PCF make an impact.

-Placer Community Foundation is a public institution that is preparing us for the future instead of borrowing against it.
-If we owe anything to anyone, it’s simply to celebrate the foresight of the generous people who came before us, and are all around us, still contributing, still imagining.
+Placer Community Foundation is a public institution that prepares us for the future instead of borrowing against it.
+We celebrate the foresight of the generous people who came before us, and are all around us, still contributing, still imagining.
 As a part of PCF, your example inspires every one of us to think about the needs of our neighbors and be good stewards of our community, and for those who will come next.

 1948 Community Foundation is established through an unrestricted gift by M.S. and Esta Beecher.